supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 #### Prepare a GitHub account

-1. If you already have a GitHub account that you can use for this lab, else follow the instructions to create an account.
+1. If you already have a GitHub account that you can use for this lab proceed with Exercise 1, else follow the instructions to create an account.

 1. Navigate to the https://github.com/ Click on Signup.